ProfessorKazarinoff/Oregon-Engineering-Transfer-App/docs/docs/part2_environment_setup.md

 ## Install Django

 Time for some fun!
 Installing Django.
-Django mature web framework built in Python.
+Django is a mature web framework built in Python.
 Django is included in the default Anaconda channel.
 The install command is:

 ```text
 (transfer)$ conda install django